Hello everyone!

 Configuring VirtualHost for your domain

-Until now, all content is located within /var/www/html/.
+Up to this point, all content stays inside /var/www/html/.
 This works for a single site, but Apache has a better way to organize this: VirtualHost, which associates a domain with a specific folder.
-Certbot also needs a VirtualHost configured to generate the SSL certificate correctly.
+Certbot also needs a configured VirtualHost to generate the SSL certificate correctly.

-# Create the website folder (replace 'yourdomain.com.br' with your domain)
+# Create site folder (replace 'yourdomain.com.br' with your domain)

 mkdir -p /var/www/seudominio.com.br/public